On the frontline of the climate crisis

 Sign the online open letter to demand the protection of EHRDS and their inclusion in climate policy making.

-Over 20.000 signatories have already called on leaders from governments and international institutions to work together with EHRDs, including women defenders, Indigenous Peoples, local communities and other members of civil society, to address the threats they face and to commit to their protection and meaningful inclusion in decision-making on climate and environmental processes.
+Over 20.000 signatories have already called on leaders from governments and international institutions to work together with EHRDs, including young environmental defenders, women defenders, Indigenous Peoples, local communities and other members of civil society, to address the threats they face and to commit to their protection and meaningful inclusion in decision-making on climate and environmental processes.
 As leaders gather in Cali, Colombia in October 2024 for Biodiversity COP16 and in Belém, Brasil for COP30 in 2025, there is a window of opportunity to advance such action.

 The approach to resolving climate change will define our future.
 With LEAD, we seek to ensure that environmental human rights defenders are protected, their role in the fight against climate change is recognised and their perspectives are placed at the heart of climate decisions.